KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/11-fall-casting-out.md

 **Core Glyphic Sequence:**
 `◎ → ⟜ → ☍ → E↓→E`
-*(From integrated coherence, a synectic pivot introduces a choice leading to fragmentation and a declivous entropic motion into distorted embodiment.)*
+*(From integrated coherence, a synectic pivot introduces choice leading to fragmentation and a declivous entropic motion into distorted embodiment.)*

 ---